Soft-Contact/resto/specs/resto_json_api.md

 * ``subventionInvoiceContent`` - optional setting how the subvention and commission receipts should be arranged into invoices, see [Customer invoice contents](#customer-invoice-contents)
 * ``contact`` - optional customer contact information as a Contact object.
 This object is omitted in results if no contact fields have been set in Restolution.
 See [Contact](#contact).
 * ``restaurantIDs`` - optional special field, array of Restaurant IDs where this Customer is active.
 Note: Used only in [importCustomers](#importcustomers).
 If not defined, the customer will be set active in every restaurant.
+* ``businessUnitUUIDs`` - optional special field, array of Business Unit UUIDs of restaurants where this Customer is active.
+Note: Used only in [importCustomers](#importcustomers).
+If not defined, the customer will be set active in every restaurant.

 <a name="card"></a>
 ### Card